Adopting a cat: what to expect when rehoming a rescue cat

-Spend the first few days bonding with your rescue cat, but provide plenty of space if they need it.
-Start by establishing a daily routine, including regular meal times, outdoor time and playtime, so they know what to expect.
+Spend the first few days bonding with them, but provide plenty of space if they need it.
+Establish a daily routine, including regular meal times, outdoor time and playtime, so they know what to expect.

 Settling in and looking to the future

-Most rehoming shelters provide rehabilitation guidance to help you address any behavioural issues or problems in your new cat.
-It’s a good idea to introduce them to your vet early on but not for a couple of weeks if they appear stressed initially.
+Most shelters provide rehabilitation guidance to help you address your cat's behavioural issues or problems.
+It’s a good idea to introduce them to your vet early on, but not for a couple of weeks if they appear stressed initially.
 After all, your vet is the one person you’ll need if you have concerns about your cat’s health or wellbeing.

-Of course, there’s no way to know how your rescue cat is going to behave in your home, and it may take several weeks for them to show their true self.
-With patience, kindness, consistency and understanding you should have a long and happy life with your feline companion.
+Of course, there’s no way to know how your rescue cat will behave in your home, and it may take several weeks for them to show their true self.
+With patience, kindness, consistency and understanding, you should have a long and happy life with your feline companion.

 Want advice on rehoming a rescue cat?